-Upon registration, all students are provided with a contract.
+Upon registration, all students are provided with a Student Application and Enrollment Agreement, which constitute a contract between the student and IICS.
 Upon signing and acceptance of the contract, students will be provided with instructions for attending classes via the Zoom platform accessing electronic copies of all materials used in class.
 Students will need a Gmail email address to be given access to the Google Drive folders which contain video recordings of all classes, the curriculum for each class, and the handouts for each class.
 Students Activity Logs containing the classes they have attended, payments, and balance information are updated regularly and are accessible in their personal Student folder on Google Drive.
 Students will also access and complete online evaluations for each completed content area.
 The program catalogue is online and accessible to all students.